WillJames476/Project-Basic/README.md

 1. open two terminal on the same directory where this repo is
 2. lauch programs on the first terminal then launch you second program on the other terminal and vice versa
 3. alternate between these terminal
-4. press ctrl + z when you are done
+4. run exit program when you are done

 # Uninstalling
-1. delete the folder repo
+1. type make uninstall on the terminal

 # Applications on this repo
 * Account manager (executable as ./account)